What is a dental crown?

 The temporary crown is attached to the prepared tooth with an adhesive called temporary cement.
 This is a special material designed provide a weak bond, so the temporary crown can be easily removed when your permanent crown arrives.

-Dental crown procedures will vary depending on your individual case, however I will provide a general overview of what to expect.
+Dental crown procedures will vary depending on your individual case, however we will provide a general overview of what to expect.

 Before commencing any preparation work for your crown, the dentist will perform an initial examination of your tooth and overall mouth, which may include taking x-rays.
 If there is extensive decay found in the tooth, or a risk of infection is diagnosed, you may require a root canal treatment first.
 Alternatively, there may not be enough natural tooth structure left to securely hold the crown in place, and it could be decided that you need a core, or a post-and-core first (you can read more about this procedure above).
 If you require either of these procedures, you will be given a treatment plan and on-booked accordingly.
 However, if everything is examined to be satisfactory the appointment will proceed as planned.
 The procedure for your crown will vary depending on whether your crown is going to be made at your dental surgery or in a dental laboratory: